-- To what degree the Mediterranean countries incorporate blue energy policies in their MSP processes?
+- To what degree do the Mediterranean countries incorporate blue energy policies in their MSP processes?

 - How can MSP support the development of marine renewable energy?

-- How to foster marine renewable energy development in Southern Europe?
+- How is marine renewable energy development fostered in Southern Europe?

-The study was conducted in collaboration between the experts from the Research Group on Integrated Coastal Zone Management and the University Research Institute for Sustainable Social Development, the University of Cadiz (Spain).
+The study was conducted in collaboration with experts from the Research Group on Integrated Coastal Zone Management and the University Research Institute for Sustainable Social Development, the University of Cadiz (Spain).

-The objective of the study was to assess the degree of incorporation of blue energy policies in the maritime spatial planning processes of five Southern European countries.
+The objective of the study was to assess the degree of which blue energy policies have been incorporated in the maritime spatial planning processes of five Southern European countries.

-The study involved the analysis of the MSP processes in five countries of Southern Europe (namely, Greece, Italy, Malta, Portugal, and Spain).
-Each process was analysed through seven aspects to highlight the impacts of MSP on marine renewable energy development.
+The study involved analysing the MSP processes in the five countries of Southern Europe (namely, Greece, Italy, Malta, Portugal, and Spain).
+Each process was analysed from seven aspects to highlight the impacts of MSP on marine renewable energy development.
 A wide range of MSP documents and renewable energy policies was analysed in detail.

-The paper analyzes the marine spatial planning processes of five Mediterranean countries, with the aim to determine the degree to which they are incorporating blue energy policies.
-It distinguishes MSP as an efficient tool for support of the Blue Energy development, and identifies the main gaps and difficulties for successful development of renewable energy.
+The paper analyses the marine spatial planning processes of five Mediterranean countries, with the aim of determining the degree to which they are incorporating blue energy policies.
+It distinguishes MSP as an efficient tool in the support of Blue Energy development and identifies the main gaps and difficulties affecting the successful development of renewable energy.